 - Dark Is Not Evil: Pretty much every member of the team would on first glance appear to be more at home causing terror wherever they went, but they only save that for the real bad guys.
 Hell, it's in the name.

-- Fantastic Aesop: Magic is sometimes used as an analogue to drug abuse, in that most of the magic users are unstable.
+- Fantastic Drug: Magic is sometimes used as an analog to drug abuse, in that most of the magic users are unstable.
 But the line is blurred with Xanadu, who is dependent on normal drugs in order to cope with her visions of the future.

 - Intimate Healing: Averted.
 While much has been made of tantra as sex magic, the only instance of it being used has John and Zatanna sit across from each other in bathrobes, with only their hands touching.
 Which is not far off from actual tantra meditation, except for how it heals injuries.